-Taken together, the weekly email updates and EyeOn dashboard offer a simple way to keep up with competitors’ online activity.
+The weekly email updates and EyeOn dashboard offer a simple way to keep up with competitors’ online activity.
 Timely intel about competitors can help you keep an edge in the market and swiftly respond to shifting trends.
-Export function allows you to share data with others in Google Sheets and via CSV files.
+The export function allows you to share data with others in Google Sheets and via CSV files.

 Setting up your EyeOn report is an easy three-step process.
-First, enter up to five competitors into your list.
-You can remove entries using the trashcan icon next to the competitor’s URL.
+First, enter up to 20 competitors into your list.
+You can remove entries using the cross icon next to the competitor’s URL.

 Once you’ve entered your competitors, click the “Start monitoring” button below the list.

-The email report settings allow you to choose if you would like to receive Weekly Competitor Updates and/or Google Search Ads Alerts.
-You may then choose target countries for your weekly email notifications.
-This can be helpful if you’re looking to receive updates only in your target countries.
+The report settings allow you to choose whether to receive Weekly Competitor Updates and/or Ads Activity Alerts.
+You may then select target countries for your weekly email notifications.
+This can be helpful if you want to receive updates only in your target countries.

-Social Media is not set up by default so you need to manually add links of profiles you would like to track.
+Social Media is not set up by default, so you must manually add links to the profiles you want to track.
 At the moment, only Facebook, Twitter, and Instagram accounts can be added:

-Keep in mind, when adding a site for the first time, the tool may need up to 72 hours to gather the initial set of data for your dashboard.
+Keep in mind that when adding a site for the first time, the tool may need up to 72 hours to gather the initial set of data for your dashboard.

 You can swap lists at the top.
-It is possible to create and manage up to 20 lists with up to 5 different domains in each.
-Different lists can have different settings such as country tracking and list of recipients.
+Creating and managing up to 20 lists with up to 20 different domains in each is possible.
+Other lists can have different settings, such as country tracking and a list of recipients.

 You can also select a country you’d like to examine.